 December 11, 1923, William J. Fields, known as “Honest Bill from Olive Hill” became the 41st Governor of Kentucky.
 He increased the gasoline tax to help fund his highway program and preserved the Cumberland Falls from industrial development by getting T. Coleman du Pont to purchase the property around the falls and donate it to the state.
 He also kept his dairy cows on the Governors Mansion to the dismay of many.
 Ref: 15

-January 23, 1924, the grand battleship, the USS Kentucky (B-66) was sold for scrap.
+January 23, 1924, the grand battleship, the USS Kentucky (BB-6) was sold for scrap.
 Her first voyage in 1900 was from New York to the Far East for the Boxer Rebellion.
 Then onto the Mediterranean and Manila via the Suez Canal to stay in the region till 1904 until she returned to the NY port.
-After a five month overhaul she returned to action in staying along the east coast including landing in Havana during the Cuba Insurrection.
+After a five month overhaul she returned to action, landing in Havana during the Cuba Insurrection.
 In 1906 she joined the Roosevelt’s Great White Fleet as the oldest ship and was already viewed as obsolete.
 Decommissioned in 1909 it underwent a 6 year renovation.
 She then supported American forces along the eastern coast, Veracruz, Guantanamo Bay, Santo Domingo, Caribbean and Chesapeake areas until decommissioned in Philadelphia in 1920.
-USS Kentucky remained there until being sold for scrap.
+USS Kentucky (BB-6) remained there until being sold for scrap.
 This move was part of the US Navy’s compliance with the newly-signed Washington Naval Treaty.

-July 3, 1925, Ray Ross was hanged from a scaffold in the jail yard on East Short Street in Lexington, KY.
-Ross was a 25 year old black male and attacked and raped a 9 year old black female.
+July 3, 1925, Ray Ross was hanged from a scaffold in the jail yard on East Short Street in Lexington.
+Ross was a 25 year old black male who attacked and raped a 9 year old black female.
 The crowd cheered as they witnessed the hanging.
-Ref: 1

 July 28, 1930, the hottest day in Kentucky was set when Greensburg, Kentucky thermometer hit 114° F (46° C).
 The summer of 1930 is the period against which all other hot spells are measured.
 Beginning on 5 July, Lovelaceville in McCracken County, observed nine consecutive days of over one hundred degree readings.
 But the worst was yet to come!
 During the fourth week of July, a wave of excessive heat arrived for the third time during the month.
 After consecutive days of 103°F, 106°F and 110°F, Greensburg established the record.
 Among the other high temperatures that day were 113°F at Bowling Green, 112°F at Bardstown, Lovelaceville and Middlesboro, and 111°F at Anchorage and Franklin.
 Of all the stations reporting that day in Kentucky, only Pike County’s Dorton with 99°F failed to reach triple digits.
 The heat wave continued through 9 August!